yalimohammadi/yalimohammadi.github.io/_pages/research.md

 ## Learning on Networks:

-**Sampling Based Graph Neural Networks: A Unified Theory of Learning from Small Subgraphs** *with Luana Ruiz and Amin Saberi (working paper)*
+**A Local Graph Limits Perspective on Sampling-Based Graph Neural Networks** *with Luana Ruiz and Amin Saberi (working paper)*

 **Network Games: Learning Equilibrium from Local Samples**